Sustainability Contestable Fund

 - Application process

 The Fund will invest in assets that have a minimum value of $5,000.
 The value of most projects is expected to fall in the range of $5,000-$100,000.
-Projects that are valued at over $100,000 may be funded, but will need to provide more robust evidence than projects of lower value.
+Projects that are valued at over $100,000 may be funded, but will need to provide a more compelling case than projects of lower value.

 - Diesel, coal or gas boiler replacement